mainwp/mainwp-child/readme.txt

 * Fixed: An issue with syncing Wordfence extension data
 * Added: Plugin privacy policy file to the plugin directory
 * Added: Support for the Negative Search feature
-* Added: Support for the feature that prevents parent theme of active child theme from being deleted
+* Added: Support for the feature that prevents the parent theme of the active child theme from being deleted
 * Added: Support for the automatic cache clearing after updates feature

 = 4.1.10 - 2-16-2022 =
-* Fixed: Problem with loading UpdrafPlus data when `$updraftplus_admin` returns empty value
+* Fixed: Problem with loading UpdrafPlus data when `$updraftplus_admin` returns an empty value
 * Fixed: Problem with posting images
 * Fixed: Problem with loading Wordfence Scan data in reports
 * Updated: Multiple error messages